stephaniecrocker91/instantes/README.md

 ###### BUGS & FIXES:

-UNABLE TO SIGN IN/SIGN UP FROM MOBILE DEVICE:
+1. UNABLE TO SIGN IN/SIGN UP FROM MOBILE DEVICE:
 I couldn;t figure out why this was.
 After speaking to Code Institute tutors, they explained it's a common issue with Apple devices.
 To resolve it:
     1. Go to settings in safari
     2. Privacy and security
     3. Disable'Prevent Cross-Site Tracking'

+2. SESSION SIGNING OUT WHEN TESTING LIKE/UNLIKE BUTTON

+When testing whether certain users can like/unlike, I noticed that when signing in and then going to my url/posts/1 my session would sign out automatically.
+I realised this was due to being on Incognito-mode on my browser.

+3. THREE DOTS NOT DISPLAYING IN TOP CORNER OF POST

+In users posts, the  dropdown menu.
+MoreDropdown.js was not rendering.
+This was due to postPage not being passed down to my Post.js Ger from Code institute helped me resolve this issue!
 * * *

 #### Unresolved bug